DiverseMultiLabelClassificationRules/CORSET/README.md

 [CORSET](https://arxiv.org/pdf/2210.01533.pdf) is an algorithm to learn a set of classification rules for multi-label classification datasets.

-CORSET is built for rule set conciseness, interpretability, and (of course) predictive performance.
+The rules learned by CORSET are optimized for conciseness, interpretability, and (of course) predictive performance.

 ## Environment setup